jeffhandley/strickland/docs/Validators/max.md

 The `max` validator checks that a numeric value is at most the maximum value provided.

+If the value being validated is `null`, `false`, an empty string, or another falsy value other than `0`, then the result will be valid.
+This respects the rule of thumb described in the notes for the [required](required.md) validator.

 ## Named Props

 * `max`: The maximum value compared against